 2008: Ph.D. in Geology, Massachusetts Institute of Technology, USA

-- ICEHouse (Emmy Noether grant, since 2013): Impacts of Climate change on Erosion and Hillslope processes.
+- ICEHouse (Emmy Noether grant, 2013-2017): Impacts of Climate change on Erosion and Hillslope processes.
 Ph.D. candidate Stefanie Tofelde (now a lecturer at the University of Potsdam) used field observations of fluvial fill terraces and modern observations of detrital 10Be concentrations to reconstruct landscape response to climate forcing on millennial timescales.
 Post-doctoral researcher Jürgen Mey (now a post-doctoral researcher at the University of Potsdam) has derived precise constraints on paleoclimate conditions during the last glacial advances by coupling paleolake and glacier modeling.
 Former post-doctoral researcher and Alexander von Humboldt fellow Mitch D'Arcy (now an assistant professor at the University of British Columbia) has investigated how alluvial-fan sedimentology and architecture may reflect past climatic fluctuations, and what glacial moraine records may reveal about climatic teleconnections throughout South America.
 Former post-doctoral researcher Andrew Wickert (now an Assistant Professor at the University of Minnesota) is working on deriving models of alluvial-river profile evolution, with a focus on the controls of river aggradation and incision.

 - LandFlux project (Marie Curie Individual Fellowship, since 2018): Post-doctoral researcher Duna Roda-Boluda (Marie Curie fellow) is working on quantifying landslide activity and contribution to sediment fluxes with cosmogenic radionuclides (10Be and 14C) in the Southern Alps and Fiordland of New Zealand.

 Research Boards and Committees: